zhejianglab/PrestoZL/README.md

 ```

 ## 2. For Pre PRESTO user(May Not Success)
-If you have PRESTO(v4.0 prefered) running environment, all the environment dependencies are ready expect the CUDA toolkit. **Attention：The PRESTO environment set up on your machine may not be compatible with PrestoZL**.
+If you have PRESTO(v4.0 preferred) running environment, all the environment dependencies are ready expect the CUDA toolkit.

+**Attention：The PRESTO environment on your machine may not be compatible with PrestoZL**.

 First Download and Install CUDA toolkit 11.8 From [here](https://developer.nvidia.com/cuda-11-8-0-download-archive).